amazon 3pl services

 4. Lack of Amazon Branding Benefits

 Amazon’s FBA program offers benefits like the Prime badge, which boosts conversions.
 While Seller Fulfilled Prime (SFP) is an option, qualifying for it requires strict adherence to shipping performance metrics.
+Working with experienced Amazon 3PL services can help you meet these requirements.

 Without the Prime badge, customers may prefer FBA sellers over your listings, potentially impacting sales.
 To counter this, ensure your 3PL provider offers fast and reliable shipping.